josherrickson/commoncode/README.md

 ### Getting started with Git

-I recommend everyone use Git [^Which is distinct from Github.
-Git is the software, Github is an online warehouse for git repositories.
-Other online providers include [bitbucket.org](https://bitbucket.org) and [gitlab.com](https://about.gitlab.com).].
-There are various tutorials and guides online, e.g. (Github Guides)[https://guides.github.com].
+I recommend everyone use Git and contribute either via the command line or the [Github Desktop](https://desktop.github.com).
+There are various tutorials and guides online, e.g. [Github Guides](https://guides.github.com).

 It is possible to contribute to repositories on Github via the website, without using Git locally.
 While I generally am opposed to this, since this repository does not testing or compiling, it should be fine.